Harshvardhan-2005/ai-engineer-agent/README.md

 ✔ Reads issue
 ✔ Breaks it into steps
 ✔ Analyzes repository
-✔ Generates fix using LLM
+✔ Generates a fix using LLM
 ✔ Runs tests in Docker sandbox
 ✔ Commits & pushes changes
 ✔ Creates Pull Request automatically